jamiephillips212/reading-notes/README.md

 *About Me*

-- My Name is Jamie Phillips, I currently reside in the Oklahoma City Metro area.
-I was born and raised here in Oklahoma City.
+- Hey Name is Jamie Phillips.
 - I used to be part of a choir group back in Highschool and have a bit of performing arts under my belt.
 - I was also in theatre during Highschool (but only took it my Freshman and Sophomore years)
-- When I'm not busy doing my work for classes, I usually am playing Video Games or listening to music.
 - My current favorite artists are Keshi, Demxnita, and eaJ.

 ![Choir Group](https://github.com/jamiephillips212/reading-notes/blob/main/Snapchat-944826241.jpg)